Applandeo/Material-Calendar-View/README.md

 # Material-Calendar-View

 Material-Calendar-View is a simple and customizable calendar widget for Android based on Material Design.
-The widget has two funcionalities: a date picker to select dates and a classic calendar.
+The widget has two funcionalities: a date picker to select dates (available as an XML widget and a dialog) and a classic calendar.

 We described a simple usage of the component [in this article](http://applandeo.com/blog/material-calendar-view-customized-calendar-widget-android/).